 The emblem on many Weber gas grills may shows signs of aging long before other parts of the grill.
 Here are the steps to restore the emblem to a like-new state.

 - Remove the emblem from the lid.
 It may be fastened with nuts or friction clips.
+If clips, work them off from inside the lid using a small straight blade screwdriver and needle nose pliers.

 - Use a stiff wire brush to remove any flaking paint.
 Clean the surface with a solvent such as lacquer thinner.